AltSysrq/fourleaf/README.md

 ## Physical Format

-The physical format is based around exactly four types: null, integers, blobs, and structs.
+The physical format is based around exactly four types: integers, blobs, structs, and enums.
 The top-level of the format is always a struct or a flat stream of structs.

-### null

-The null type occupies no space.

 ### integers